-As qualified and licenced practioners, we are required to carry out Continuous Professional Development annually in order to maintain our Licence to Practice.
-As conscientious practitioners, we view this as an essential to ensure we remain up to date and provide courses that are relevant.
+As qualified and licensed practitioners, we are required to carry out Continuous Professional Development on an annual basis in order to maintain our Licences to Practice.
+As conscientious practitioners, we view this as essential to ensure we remain up to date and provide antenatal education and support that is current and relevant.

-I feel very privileged to have been part of the exciting journey into parenthood with so many couples during this time.
+I feel very honoured to have been part of the exciting journey into parenthood with so many expectant parents during this time.

 I’m married to Andy and we have two children; Megan and Cameron, both of whom were born at the Norfolk & Norwich University Hospital.